 Recruiting and hiring is a hot topic among physical therapists, doctors and many other professions.
-It’s hard to find great candidates.
+It’s getting harder and harder to find great candidates.
 It’s even hard to get people to apply.
 What to do?

-A typical job posting reads like this.
+A typical job posting reads like the ones below.
 You can probably imagine this for a number of other job titles and descriptions, as well.
-And my apologies to those who posted these actual, real job postings.
-Remember, though, I’m here to help.

 The clinic fulfills its goals by providing care for their patients, and financial stability and security for their staff.
 They also gain satisfaction by having a clinic that is well known for its care of all ages because all ages should have…

 What is special about this “team” or this position?
 Don’t all Physical Therapists want to “help their patients regain strength, relieve their pain, and return them to daily activities as completely and as rapidly as possible”?
-It talks a lot about the clinic, but does it connect on an emotional level?
+It talks a lot about the clinic, but does it connect with the potential candidate on an emotional level?

 Here’s another that moves a little bit in the right direction.